SoftCircuits/HtmlMonkey/README.md

 #### Selector Performance

 Obviously, there is some overhead parsing selectors.
 If you want to use the same selectors more than once, you can optimize your code by parsing the selectors into data structures and then passing those data structures to the find methods.
-The following code is further optimized by narrowing the nodes down to some container nodes and then searching them.
+The following code is further optimized by first finding a set of container nodes, and then potentially performing multiple searches against those container nodes.

 ```cs
 // Parse selectors into SelectorCollections